isabelmsft/k8s-ha-master/README.k8s.testbed.design.md

 ## How to Setup High Availability Kubernetes Master
 1. Allocate 4 available IPs in 10.64.246.0/23 subnet.
-2. Spin up 4 new KVMs (3 master servers, 1 HAProxy server) using the IPs above.
+2. Spin up 4 new KVMs (3 master servers, 1 HAProxy server) using the IPs above.<Was using virt-install, will port this to an Ansible job to automate)
 3. From Ansible agent (could be set up on Starlab server), run the Ansible jobs in this repository.
 4. Join Kubernetes-enabled SONiC DUT to cluster (kube_join function to be written)